Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Yes, replacing the battery of either model is possible.
 I’ve written an article about replacing the V8 battery here, so please have a look to learn the steps.

-The V11 is a newer model, so no OEM replacements are available yet.
+The V11 is a newer model, so OEM replacements are not yet available.

-Note that there are two V11 options available – an option with a click-on and another with a bolt-on battery.
+Note that there are two V11 options available – one with a click-on battery and another with a bolt-on battery.

-The former is easier to replace with the release lever, while the latter requires a screwdriver to remove.
+The former is easier to replace with the release lever, whereas the latter requires a screwdriver for removal.

 Dust bin comparison of the Dyson V8 and V11